ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/edge-installation.md

 ### Step 5: Confirm there's a Veritone Recording ID

-Go to command line and onput `watch docker ps -a`.
+Go to command line and input `watch docker ps -a`.
 If the job is running properly, you’ll see a container that has the Engine ID + Build ID.
 To track your progress in Edge, copy the container id, hit `control + c` to exit out of `watch docker ps -a`.
 Insert `docker logs -tf “container id”`.
 Once the container is done, you’ll be back at the root.

 ### Step 6: Confirm Output Writer container is running